 This is the free calcount Calorie Calculator.
 Use the calculator to find out how many calories you need per day to lose weight.
-The calculator will display your TDEE (Total Daily Expenditure) which is a metric showing how many calories you use per day, factoring in your exercise level.
-It can also be used as a daily calorie intake calculator to show your maintenance calorie count, weight gain daily calories and calories burned through Basal Metabolic Rate (BMR).
+The calculator displays your TDEE (Total Daily Expenditure).
+This is a metric showing how many calories you use per day, factoring in your exercise level.
+Use it as your daily calorie intake calculator to show your maintenance calorie count.
+Additionally, the calculator shows weight gain daily calories and calories burned through Basal Metabolic Rate (BMR).